ELITR/online-text-flow/README.md

       -j, --json    Output the events as JSON objects with detailed information about the data, the flow, the text, and other indicators.
       -t, --text    Output the resulting text split into classes by empty lines.
+      --legacy      Parse and complete the text flow using the legacy algorithm.
+                    [default: False]
       --timestamps  Output the real events timestamps as the 3rd and 4th space- separated column.
 The timestamps are approximated from the input segments by length in characters.  [default: False]